-You will also need FFTW library, configured for double precision, to compile OpenAtom.
-The INSTALL file in OpenAtom provides detailed instruction for its compilation.
-Here is a quick summary: copy a machine specific configuration file (config.MACHINE.mk) from the makefiles directory to the OpenAtom base directory and rename it to config.mk.
-Update the values of CHARMBASE and FFT_HOME in the beginning of the newly created config.mk.
-If FFTW was built with –enable-type-prefix, you must enable DUAL_FFTW, otherwise set DUAL_FFTW_OFF.
+You will also need FFTW2, FFTW3, and Charm-FFT library, configured for double precision, to compile OpenAtom.
+The INSTALL file distributed with the OpenAtom source code provides detailed instruction for its compilation.
+Here is a quick summary: copy a machine specific configuration file (config.mk.MACHINE) from the makefiles directory to the OpenAtom base directory and rename it to config.mk.
+Update the values of CHARMBASE, FFT3_HOME, FFT2_HOME, and CHARMFFT_HOME in the beginning of the newly created config.mk.
+If FFTW2 was built with –enable-type-prefix, you must define DUAL_FFTW, otherwise define DUAL_FFTW_OFF.
 Customize the config.mk for any desired compilation/link flags etc. Now type "make", which should create a binary called OpenAtom in build directory on successful compilation.

-Before executing OpenAtom, obtain a dataset using the git command mentioned in the download section, and either place it in the data directory, or modify the w3210 variable in config.mk.
+Before executing OpenAtom, obtain example datasets using the git commands mentioned below, and place it in the data directory:

-OpenAtom is to be executed as a Charm++ application, which is explained in detail at this link.
+OpenAtom is to be executed as a Charm++ application, the process for which is explained in detail at this link.
 The general syntax is as follows:

 (N is the number of processors to execute the job on)

-On most machine layers (excluding net), a Charm++ application can also be launched in the same manner as an MPI application.
+On most machine layers (excluding net and verbs), a Charm++ application can also be launched in the same manner as an MPI application.
 For example, if built on top of MPI, one can launch OpenAtom as follows:

-In the datasets downloaded using the command listed above, these files are located in the regression directory.
-You must also use tidy located in the util directory to clean up the dataset directory before performing a new run.
+In the datasets downloaded using the command listed above, these files are located in the regression or scaling directory.
+You must also use the tidy script located in the util directory of the OpenAtom source code to clean up the dataset directory before performing a new run.